 Boxing Workout – Plyometric Circuits for Speed, Power and Strength

-Plyometric Circuits are the corner stone of a good boxing workout.
+Plyometric Circuits are the corner-stone of a good boxing workout.
 A boxer must maintain his strength and explosive power through two or three minute rounds.
 Plyometric circuit training is designed to mimic the demands of an actual fight.
 It takes exactly two minutes, or the duration of a round in amateur boxing, to complete the following eight circuits.
-Leave one minute rest between each circuit and do sets of circuits to recreate the conditions of a fight.
-Do each exercise for 15 seconds at a very high intensity and then move onto the next.

 Boxing workouts train you to be powerful, not just strong.
 Start with vertical jumps, then chin-ups, then seated medicine ball throws with a partner.
 Move onto straight one-two (jab-cross) punches with dumbbells.
 Then, using Swiss ball, alternate abdominal crunches with incline press-ups.
 Perform side jumps with a 20-30cm high rope.
 Move onto flurries of punching combinations while holding 1-2kg dumb-bells, and finish with 3-5kg medicine ball sit-up and throws.